“Corporate governance is incompatible with people’s ability to create sustainable democratic communities” – Thomas Linzey

 It might be better if we called such corporations Lords of Poverty and Death.

 Corporations should have their legal status as persons removed.
 They should be called what they are – “artificial entities.”
 And when those in charge of corporations break the laws, they should serve some hard time.
 These days, nothing happens to these people no matter what they do.

 The United States is turning into a feudal society – a extremely small number of people who have gained control of the government (which they use to enrich themselves and corporations), a very small middle class, and a huge mass of impoverished people hypnotized by the bread and circuses of today – cable television and sports.
 And for all practical purposes, our modern-day Coliseum is Washington D.C.

 I call enormous corporations Cosmodemonic Transnational Megacorporations.
 They are not your friend and they do not have your best interests at heart.
 In point of fact they are your enemy.
 They have profit at heart, and they put it above all – above your life, your health, your liberty, your property, your happiness and well-being.

-(Incidentially, the leaders of the Replicants, Roy Batty, hunted down and killed - by putting out his eyes - Eldon Tyrell, who ran Tyrell Corporation.
-This is humiliation followed by revenge.)
+(Incidentally, the leader of the Replicants, Roy Batty, hunted down and killed - by putting out his eyes - Eldon Tyrell, who ran Tyrell Corporation - and whom Roy calls "the god of biomechanics."
+This is humiliation followed by revenge.